MrChuhal/Smart-Garden-Arduino/README.md

 - If you have a domain, this is where you'll have some more set up.
 - Here, I'd recommend you do some research on Cloudflare Zero Trust to create a tunnel, and likely on a school network, you'll need to use Cloudflare Warp on top of it (instructions for these are online, and likely more accurate)
 - Ensure the port the site points to is `localhost:3000`
+> [This guide](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/) is what you're looking for to create the tunnel
 ### Run script
 After the previous set up, installing should be as easy as: